University of Pikeville

-The University of Pikeville (UPIKE) is a private university affiliated with the Presbyterian Church (USA) and located in Pikeville, Kentucky.
+The University of Pikeville (UPIKE) is a private university affiliated with the Presbyterian Church (USA) and located in Pikeville, Kentucky, United States.
 It was founded in 1889 by the Presbyterian Church and is located on a 25 acre campus on a hillside overlooking downtown Pikeville.

 The university is home to the Kentucky College of Osteopathic Medicine, one of three medical schools in the state of Kentucky.
 The university confers associate, bachelor's, master's and doctorate degrees through its six academic divisions and one medical college; enrollment was 2,366 students in fall 2016.

 History

 The university was founded in 1889 by the Presbyterian Church as the Pikeville Collegiate Institute.
-It operated on the primary, secondary and post-secondary levels, although its "college" offerings were not accredited and did not lead to a degree.
+It operated on the primary, secondary, and post-secondary levels, though its "college" offerings were not accredited and did not lead to a degree.
+Under the leadership of James Franklin Record, who was president of the school from 1899 to 1932, the high school was accredited, opened a teacher training institute, and expanded to include a junior college.

-In 1909 the school was split into the Pikeville College Academy, which was a private school at the primary and secondary level, and Pikeville College, which was accredited as a junior college, offering the first two-years with an anticipation of students then transferring to another Presbyterian college for a degree.
-In 1955 the school became a degree granting four-year college in its own right, and in 1957 the academy closed.
+In 1909, the school was split into the Pikeville College Academy—a private school at the primary and secondary levels—and Pikeville College, which as an accredited junior college, offered the first two years with the expectation that students would transfer to another Presbyterian college for a higher degree.
+In 1955, the school became a degree-granting four-year college in its own right, and in 1957, the academy closed.

-In 1997, the Pikeville College School of Osteopathic Medicine, now the University of Pikeville Kentucky College of Osteopathic Medicine, was established.
-This makes the college one of the smallest colleges in the United States to have a medical school.
+In 1997, the Pikeville College School of Osteopathic Medicine—now the University of Pikeville Kentucky College of Osteopathic Medicine—was established.
+This makes the college one of the smallest post-secondary institutions in the United States to have a medical school.

-The purpose of the osteopathic medical school, while graduates are fully prepared to specialize in any medical field, is to train primary care physicians to fill the shortage of medical care in the rural section of Appalachia in which it is located.
+The purpose of the osteopathic medical school—though graduates are prepared to pursue further training in any medical specialty—is to train primary care physicians to fill the shortage of healthcare providers in Appalachia.
 Student recruitment is focused almost exclusively on students with a rural Appalachian background.
-It is one of 29 osteopathic colleges in the country, and one of five in Appalachia.
+It is one of 29 osteopathic colleges in the United States, and one of five in Appalachia.

 On July 1, 2011, the school officially changed its name from "Pikeville College" to the "University of Pikeville".
 Late in the same year, voices were raised in the Kentucky General Assembly in favor of converting the university into a state-supported school.
 By the end of the following March, proponents abandoned their plans after deeming them politically impossible.